You Want to Develop Your Leaders… But Where Do You Start?

 We’ve extensively studied many leadership competencies — ranging from strategic planning to self-awareness — that have strong cause-and-effect relationships to success.
 These leadership competencies can be developed and measured for impact in your organization.

 But which ones should you focus on?
 How would you rate your current performance?
 Which ones are important for success today, and which ones are important for success in the future?
 (Hint: This is your leadership gap.)

-Here’s the high-level process we recommend for assessing and addressing a leadership gap at your organization:
+Here’s the high-level process we recommend when we’re asked how to develop leaders at an organization:

 - Identify the dimensions where you will put most of your development work.
 It helps to separate this process into subcategories of developing self, developing others, and developing the organization.

-- Have an initial selection process with key stakeholders to identify which competencies matter most in the 3 dimensions above at your organization.
+- Have an initial selection process with key stakeholders to identify which leadership competencies matter most at your organization, within these 3 dimensions.